nanonanomachine/vim-ref-clojuredocs/README.md

 ## Todo

+- Fix the behavior that another buffer will open if we ref twice
 - Set an expiration date for a cached json file
 - Check the name space if there are multiple candidates (if possible)